Contraceptive implant: Intrauterine device

-An intrauterine device (IUD) is a small contraceptive device, often 'T'-shaped, which is implanted into the uterus.
-They can be hormonal or non-hormonal are long-acting, reversible, and the most effective types of reversible birth control.
+An intrauterine device (IUD) is a small contraceptive device, often T-shaped, which is implanted into the uterus.
+They can be hormonal or non-hormonal, and are long-acting, reversible.
 As of 2011, IUDs are the most widely used form of reversible contraception worldwide.
 Among types of birth control they, along with birth control implants, result in the greatest satisfaction among users.
 IUDs also tend to be one of the most cost-effective methods of contraception for women.
 Cons of intrauterine devices, similarly to implants, is the need for a trained healthcare professional for both insertion and removal.

 Brands include: Paragard, Kyleena, Liletta, Mirena, and Skyla.

 Hormonal IUD

 Hormonal IUDs contain the hormone levonorgestrel which is a progestin.
 Most commonly, products are inserted for 5 years, allowing them to release a low dose of hormones over that time frame.
 The mechanism of action of both hormonal and non-hormonal IUDs is similar, plus the additional benefit of progestin causing a thickening of the cervical mucus.

 The levonorgestrel IUD is highly efficacious and has a failure rate of only 0.2% in the first year of use.
 An additional benefit of hormonal IUDs is decreased blood loss, which 20-30% of patients will experience amenorrhea.
-Within 1-3 months of removing the intrauterine device, however, patients should experience a return to their normal menstrual cycle.
+Within 1–3 months of removing the intrauterine device, however, patients should experience a return to their normal menstrual cycle.
 The most common side effect of levonorgestrel containing IUDs is spotting during the first 3 months.

 Use in patients immediately postpartum can be discussed but the greater potential for expulsion and perforation must be carefully considered.